CMehner-space/DC_Motor_control_APP/README.md

 # DC_Motor_control_APP

-App connects to DFRobot Beetle ESP32 microcontoller (https://www.dfrobot.com/product-1798.html) that is connected to Sparkfun DC motor driver (https://www.sparkfun.com/products/15451) and two 3-6V DC motors
+App connects to DFRobot Beetle ESP32 microcontoller (https://www.dfrobot.com/product-1798.html) via BLE.
+The microcontroller is connected to Sparkfun DC motor driver (https://www.sparkfun.com/products/15451) and two 3-6V DC motors.

 - use case for micro- and millifluidics movement of different solutions.

 Button control allows for individual motor forward and backward movement and stop.
 Four additional buttons can be preprogrammed for specific motor patterns.